dmitribodiu/90-days-challenge/architecture.md

 4. Performance - high
     Due to asynchronous nature is't very performant.
 5. Scalability - high
-    Each processor can be scaled separately which allows for fine-grained scalabiliyt.
+    Each processor can be scaled separately which allows for fine-grained scalability.
 6. Ease of development - low
     Why?
     1. Async